 Art.
 04 Autonomy of Members

-The IMGA shall not interfere with internal matters of its member federations.
+The IMGA shall not interfere with internal matters of its members.

 Art.
-05 Seat, Governing Law and Financial Responsibility
+05 Seat & Governing Law

 The IMGA has its legal seat in Lausanne, Switzerland, and all its relations are governed by Swiss law.
-Its members, officers and board members shall not have to contribute to its expenses and shall not be liable for its debts.

 Art.
-06 Emblem
+06 Financial Responsibility

-The emblem of the IMGA shall be five symbolized individuals side by side and holding hands, coloured blue, yellow, black, green and red, all colours in accordance with the colours of the Olympic Rings.
+The IMGA, with its own resources and assets, is solely and exclusively responsible and liable for any undertakings and financial commitments of the IMGA.

+The Members, Associates, as well as IMGA representatives, including without limitation, board members and other officers, employees and IMGA representatives have and assume no liability in respect to any obligation of the IMGA, in particular, but without limitation, of any financial obligations to the IMGA.

 Art.
 07 Language

 The official language of IMGA shall be English.

-Any other language may be used in correspondence or debate only if adequate translation is provided.
-In case of doubt the English language shall prevail.
+Other languages may be used in correspondence or debate only if adequate translation is provided.

 Art.
 08 Interpretation

-If this constitution or any bye-laws, regulations or guidelines, issued by the IMGA or by a host city organising committee (HCOC), need interpretation, the IMGA Board shall have the sole power to interpret such rules.
+If this constitution or any byelaws, regulations or guidelines, issued by the IMGA or by a host city organising committee (HCOC), need interpretation, the IMGA Board shall have the sole power to interpret such rules, or to fill any gaps therein.

 Part 2 MEMBERSHIP